RusstyCrussty123/SyringeX/README.md

 # SyringeX
-Simple and fast DLL injector for windows.
+Simple, open-source, and fast DLL injector for windows.

 ## How to download
 Go to [releases](https://github.com/RusstyCrussty123/SyringeX/releases) and download the binary file attached.